» Submit an Update!

-To avoid spam submissions updates are posted twice a week, therefore it may take a day or two before your update is visible.
+To avoid spam submissions updates are posted weekly, therefore it may take a day or two before your update is visible.
 Updates are also posted in the Alpha Notes newsletter.

 Greg Fleming ’95